pipelight/doc.pipelight/introduction/write_pipeline.md

 Configuration languages have proven to be great to define small and unflexible pipelines.

-They can replace the simplest bash scripts.
+Those pipelines can replace the simplest bash scripts.

 ### Toml